-Silver perch (bidyanus bidyanus) are medium-sized freshwater fish native to the Murray-Darling River system of southeastern Australia.
-They have a subtle flavour, high level of oiliness and medium firm flesh with delicate flakes and few bones that can be easily taken off.
+Silver perch (Bidyanus bidyanus) are native to the Murray-Darling River system of southeastern Australia.
+They are freshwater fish that are medium in size.
+With a subtle flavour and high level of oiliness.
+Moreover, its flesh is medium firm with delicate flakes and few bones that are easy to remove.
 Silver Perch is a very good source of omega-3 fatty acids and protein.
 They are low in saturated fats and cholesterol compared to chicken, pork, beef and lamb.
-Omega-3 fatty acids helps protect the body against coronary heart diseases, maintains healthy brain and retina functions, prevent high blood pressure and rheumatoid arthritis.
+Likewise, omega-3 fatty acids helps protect the body against coronary heart diseases.
+Maintains healthy brain and retina functions, prevent high blood pressure and rheumatoid arthritis.

-Goji Berries (Lycium barbarum) have also been used for thousands of years in China and Tibet, in cooking as well as medicinal uses to treat eye, liver, kidney diseases, to increase strength and promote long life.
-They are most commonly used in soups in Chinese cuisines.
+For many thousands of year, they have been using goji Berries (Lycium barbarum) in China and Tibet.
+They use them not only in cooking.
+But as well as medicinal uses to treat eye, liver, kidney diseases, to increase strength and promote long life.
+Most commonly, they use shiitake mushrooms in soups in Chinese cuisine.
 Goji berries have all essential amino acids, the most amount of protein in fruits.
 They are rich in vitamin c, carotenoids and are high in dietary fiber.
-They have iron, calcium, zinc, selenium and other trace minerals.
-They also contains natural anti-bacterial, anti-fungus ad anti-inflammatory composites.
+Moreover, goji berries have iron, calcium, zinc, selenium and other trace minerals.
+Besides, they also contains natural anti-bacterial, anti-fungus ad anti-inflammatory composites.
 Their potent antioxidant properties, especially zeaxanthin and polysaccharides help to boost the immune system.
 Often referred to as a nutritional powerhouse.

-- 5 cm ginger peeled and cut into fine chopsticks
+- 2 inch ginger peeled and cut into fine chopsticks

-- 1 spring onion scallions, sliced into 4cm to 5cm lengthwise (white and green parts)
+- 1 spring onion (scallions) sliced into 2 inch lengthwise (white and green parts)

 - Steamed rice to serve